miguelgrinberg/aioflask/examples/quotes-aiohttp/README.md

 asynchronous client.

-To run this example, set `FLASK_APP=quotes.py` in your environment and then use the standard `flask run` command to start the server.
+To run this example, set `FLASK_APP=quotes.py` in your environment and then use the standard `flask aiorun` command to start the server.